Superstring Perturbation Theory Revisited: Introduction

 \section{Introduction}

-Powerful covariant methods to compute superstring scattering amplitudes in the RNS formulation were introduced in the 1980's \cite{FMS} and have been widely used ever since.
-But some aspects of the formalism have remained slightly opaque.
+Powerful covariant methods to compute superstring scattering amplitudes in the RNS formulation were introduced in the 1980's \cite{FMS} and have been widely used ever since.\footnote{Parts of this construction were developed independently in \cite{Knizhnik}.} But some aspects of the formalism have remained slightly opaque.
 In the present paper, we will revisit this subject, aiming to give simpler and more direct demonstrations that multi-loop superstring amplitudes are gauge-invariant (apart from known anomalies), satisfy space-time supersymmetry when expected, and have the infrared behavior that one would expect of a field theory with the same massless particles and low energy interactions.

 These results are more transparent if superstring perturbation theory is formulated in terms of super Riemann surfaces and supermoduli space, rather than aiming to reduce everything to ordinary Riemann surfaces and moduli space.
 This is not a new idea and most of the pieces of the puzzle have been described long ago.
 The literature is too vast to be properly summarized here,\footnote{The history and development of string theory up to 1984 are recounted in \cite{Birth}.} but a few relevant points are as follows.
 The measures on supermoduli space that should be integrated to compute perturbative superstring scattering amplitudes were defined from several points of view \cite{MNP,superoperator,RSV} in the 1980's.
 The link between the picture-changing formalism of \cite{FMS} and integration over fermionic moduli was made in \cite{EHVerl}.
 The article \cite{DPh} gives a thorough review of much of what was known in the late 1980's.
 Some of the ideas that will be important in the present paper were introduced in the 1990's in work that has unfortunately remained little-known \cite{Bel,Beltwo,Belthree}.
 Finally, we mention a different kind of milestone; the first completely consistent one-loop computations were performed in \cite{GSold,BGS}, and two-loop calculations were first performed in \cite{DPhgold}.